williamgilpin/howto/howto_bigdata.md

 For Unix you might need to use %%f, I haven't tested this though

-**IT looks like LZW is pretty worthless on 16 bit tiffs, it might be easier to either use 8 bit tiffs or ZIP (although ZIP doesn't appear to reduce file size by a meaningful amount)
+**IT looks like LZW is not always effective on 16 bit tiffs, it might be easier to either use 8 bit tiffs or ZIP (although I did not find that ZIP reduced file size by a meaningful amount)

-Convert 16-bit tiff to 8-bit tiff
+Convert 16-bit tiff to 8-bit tiff with imagemagick:

 	convert name_of_16bit.tif -depth 8 name_of_8bit.tif